ali-shehab94/waQoud-app/README.md

 <img src="./readme/title3.svg" id='wireframes'/>

-> The design was implemented on Figma
-> The logo was created on Canva
+> The design was implemented on Figma and logo was created on Canva

 | <table>